dachcom-digital/pimcore-members/docs/210_RestrictedNavigation.md

 Now - since you have restricted some documents to certain groups, you need to manipulate the pimcore navigation renderer.

 **Navigation:** Do **not** use the default nav builder extension (`pimcore_build_nav`).
 Just use the `members_build_nav` to build secure menus.
-Otherwise your restricted pages will show up.
+Otherwise, your restricted pages will show up.
 This twig extension will also handle your navigation cache strategy.

 ## Usage